demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 ### zendesk-user-create
 ***
 Creates a new Zendesk user.
-Required permissions: Agents, with restrictions on certain actions
+Required permissions: Agents, with restrictions on certain actions.

 #### Base Command